NathanODC/Basic-Streaming-Project/README.md

 ## Important notes

-I used upstash kafka cluster service, so it is basically go to the website https://console.upstash.com and create your own cluster.
-Then take your cluster endpoint ip, kafka cluster user, password and store all those infos in a .env file.
+I used astronomer on my local environment to test the airflow stuff and confluent services to hold my kafka cluster.
+Take your cluster endpoint ip, kafka cluster user and password and store all those infos on .env file.
 This file serves as environment variables for each container.

 ## Roadmap